cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 .. note::

-   Please read :ref:`External Triggers` before using the older clock triggers described in this section.
+   Please read :ref:`Section External Triggers` before using the older clock triggers described in this section.

 Clock-trigger tasks (see :ref:`ClockTriggerTasks`) wait on a wall clock time